NJPW Ultimate Crush

-Ultimate Crush was a major professional wrestling and mixed martial arts event promoted by New Japan Pro-Wrestling (NJPW).
+Ultimate Crush was a major professional wrestling and mixed martial arts pay-per-view event promoted by New Japan Pro-Wrestling (NJPW).
 The event took place on May 2, 2003, at the Tokyo Dome in Tokyo, Japan.
 The card contained a mixture of pro wrestling matches and mixed martial arts fights.
 The show was headlined by Yoshihiro Takayama defending the NWF Heavyweight Championship against Yuji Nagata, who also defended the IWGP Heavyweight Championship in a unification match.

 The show also featured participation from Pro Wrestling Noah, as Kenta Kobashi defended the GHC Heavyweight Championship against Masahiro Chono.
 The only other title match on the show featured Jushin Thunder Liger and Koji Kanemoto defending the IWGP Junior Heavyweight Tag Team Championship against Heat and Tiger Mask IV.
 Ultimate Crush featured 6 professional wrestling matches and 5 mixed martial arts fights contested under Vale Tudo rules, with a total of 11 matches on the card.